weisrc/bigsys/README.md

 ## Disclaimer

-Depsite the permissive licensing, it is strongly suggested to not use this bot commercially nor abuse it as it currently violates the Terms of Service of Google Translate and YouTube.
+Depsite the permissive licensing, it is strongly suggested to not use this bot commercially nor abuse it as it currently violates the Terms of Service of YouTube (and Google Translate).
 This is an experiment, an attempt to make a voice assitant in Discord.

 ## Naming

 BigSys stands for Big System.
 It is also a play of word as it sounds like Big Sis.
 This name is also a reference to Big Brother in 1984 by George Orwell.

-This bot is quite computationally heavy as it uses 7 machine learning models when all functionalities are bootstraped.
+This bot is quite computationally heavy as it uses 8 machine learning models when all functionalities are bootstraped.

 ## Models